Next on FDA's agenda: Booster shots of Moderna, J&J vaccines

 On Thursday and Friday, the Food and Drug Administration convenes its independent advisers for the first stage in the process of deciding whether extra doses of the two vaccines should be dispensed and, if so, who should get them and when.
 The final go-ahead is not expected for at least another week.

-The process is meant to bolster public confidence in the vaccines' safety and effectiveness.
-But it has already led to conflicts and disagreements among various experts and agencies.
+The process is meant to bolster public confidence in the vaccines.
+But it has already led to conflicts and disagreements among experts and agencies.

 For example, last month the CDC advisory panel backed Pfizer boosters at the six-month point for older Americans, nursing home residents and people with underlying health problems.
 But CDC Director Dr. Rochelle Walensky overruled her advisers and decided boosters should also be offered to those with high-risk jobs such as teachers and health care workers, adding tens of millions more Americans to the list.